alok722/namaste-javascript-notes/README.md

 - Fork the repository to your own Github account
 - Clone the project to your machine, checkout to new branch & install dependencies using _yarn_
-- Commit changes to your branch only using **npm run commit** script
-- make sure to update in `lectures.md` too.
-- Don't use _git commit -m "commit message"_ to commit your changes
 - Push changes to your forked repositories
 - Open a PR in my repository by providing all info and context of your PR.